cmu-sei/foundry-docs/docs/topomojo/building-a-workspace.md

 ![other-icons](img/other-icons.png)

 - **Console:** Opens the console for the virtual machine.
 - **Stop/Start:** Power off/on the VM, but leaves the resource deployed on the hypervisor.
-Clicking **stop** results in the hypervisor showing a deployed VM in a powered off state.
+Clicking **stop** results in the hypervisor showing a deployed VM in a powered-off state.
 Clicking **start** powers on the deployed VM.
 - **Revert:** Reverts the VM to its last saved state.
 All changes made since the last commit are lost.
 - **Delete:** Deletes a running VM instance.
 Before you click **delete**, make sure you have saved any changes to the disk.